tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 Click the large green button to turn off µBlock for the current site (a.k.a. _whitelist_ the current site).
 This will be remembered the next time you visit the site.

-Alternatively, you can also <Ctrl>-click to turn off µBlock only for the current page.
+Alternatively, you can also &lt;Ctrl&gt;-click to turn off µBlock only for the current page.

 For more advanced whitelisting control, see ["How to whitelist a web site"](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site).